-Check the inner tubes for scratches and damage.
+Check the inner tubes for scratches, damage and excessive oil leakage.

 To check the operation

 - Place the vehicle on a level surface and hold it in an upright position.
 WARNING!
 To avoid injury, securely support the vehicle so there is no danger of it falling over.
 [EWA10751] - While applying the front brake, push down hard on the handlebars several times to check if the front fork compresses and rebounds smoothly.